DuminduPatabandi/Educapedia-Application/README.md

 + Thanks for using our app.

-+ We are seeking to devwlop a web application soon.
++ We are seeking to dewelop a web application soon.

 + We are Team 08.